tbma2014us/ops-tools/cloudwatch_metrics/README.md

 ## Synopsis
 **cloudwatch-metrics**

-Runs as a service on Ubuntu system.
+Runs as a service on Ubuntu instance.
 Every 5 minutes posts custom metrics into CloudWatch

 ## Make